SEB324 - Project Management

 Only available to students enrolled in Bachelor of Engineering and associated combined degrees.

-3 hours per week (2 x 1 hour class, 1 x 1 hour seminar per week).
-Compulsory Campus attendance for all students during Week 9 at Waurn Ponds (Geelong) to attend and participate in live student presentations (assignment 3).
-Compulsory campus attendance requirement for all students either at scheduled sessions on multiple days during the trimester or on a single scheduled day during Week 9.
-Typically Waurn Ponds (Geelong) enrolled students will attend the compulsory activities for this unit at scheduled sessions on multiple days during the trimester and Cloud (online) enrolled students will attend the compulsory activities for this unit on a single scheduled day during Week 9.
+2 x 1 hour classes, 1 x 1 hour seminar per week, Cloud (online) students must attend and participate in mandatory activities at the Geelong Waurn Ponds Campus on the particular scheduled day during Week 8.
+There is a compulsory campus attendance requirement for all students either at scheduled sessions on multiple days during the trimester or on a single scheduled day during Week 8.
+Typically campus-linked students will attend the compulsory activities for this unit at scheduled sessions on multiple days during the trimester and cloud-linked students will attend the compulsory activities for this unit on the single scheduled day during Week 8.

 You will need to access substantial learning resources and experiences in CloudDeakin (Deakin’s online learning environment).
 Compliance with the Standards in computing, connectivity and student capability are a condition on your enrolment.